Aviary

 reset

-function which should set-up the tools, and return one or more initial observations and the tools.
-The reset
+and returns one or more initial observations as well as the tools.

 function is async